UM Medical Center

 Each medical service is a mixture of patients -- some admitted to the care of the teaching attending and others admitted by full-time faculty attendings.
-The residents provide the patients' primary care under the supervision of either the private full-time faculty or teaching attending.
-We also have robust non-teaching services where general medicine, oncology and intermediate care patients are admitted.
-Community physicians transfer all the care of their patients to the resident service.
+The residents provide the patients' primary care under the supervision of the teaching attending.
+We have robust non-teaching services where general medicine, oncology and intermediate care (IMC) patients are admitted.
+Community physicians transfer all the care of their patients to the resident teaching services.
 First year residents are responsible for the day to day evaluation and management of the patients, writing all orders on their patients.
 Upper level residents are the leaders of each team and hence have significant clinical and teaching responsibilities.

 Medical Inpatient Units